top of page

 • 3 min read

-Selling a business isn’t just about listing it and hoping for the best offer, it’s a process that rewards preparation.
-Whether you’re exiting due to retirement, market timing, or new opportunities, getting your house in order increases valuation, shortens timelines, and reduces the risk of deal failure.
+Selling a business isn’t just about listing it and hoping for the best offer.
+It’s a process that requires thorough preparation.
+Whether you're exiting due to retirement, market timing, or new opportunities, getting your house in order increases your valuation, shortens timelines, and reduces the risk of deal failure.

-In this guide, we’ll walk you through the five essential steps to prepare your business for sale, ensuring you present a strong, credible, and attractive proposition to potential buyers.
+In this guide, we’ll walk you through the five essential steps to prepare your business for sale.
+This preparation ensures you present a strong, credible, and attractive proposition to potential buyers.

 a stack of organised coins